(Green Resilient Energy Efficient Nanoscale Integrated Circuits )

-As an attempt to link the above principles with pragmatic circuit design directions under the perspective of voltage scaling, you might be interested in checking the following overviews / editorials by Prof. Alioto:
+As an attempt to link the above principles with pragmatic circuit design directions, you might be interested in checking the following overviews / editorials by Prof. Alioto:

 - IEEE TCAS-II Editorial for the special issue on "Ultra-Low Voltage VLSI Circuits and Systems for Green Computing"

 - IEEE TCAS-I overview paper opening the 2012 Editorial Year

 - HotChips invited talk summarizing the vision of Prof. Alioto and the challenges related to the Internet of Things (2014)